-The Blackboard Connect mass communication notification software is utilized during emergency preparedness drills, training, and during actual emergencies.
+The Rave Alert mass communication notification software is utilized during emergency preparedness drills, training, and during actual emergencies.
 The software sends text, email and phone notifications to all listed individuals (students, faculty, and staff) at one time.
-Currently, the College has over 18,000 contacts on the system for notification.
-The College administration had developed templates for a variety of emergency messages which are stored in the Blackboard Connect software.
-The templates facilitate prompt and accurate communication.
-Templates can be modified quickly to customize a message for any given incident.
-Multiple individuals on campus are trained on Blackboard Connect emergency notification software, but only the College President or designee may direct sending a mass communication message.
+Currently, the College has over 40,000 contacts on the system for notification.
+The primary administrator of the system is the Chief of Police who is assisted by other administrative users as designated by the Superintendent/President.